-I will close out this blog entry with a quick reflection here on A Charlie Brown Christmas.
-I watched this on DVD a couple of nights ago.
-I think sometimes many of us wonder the same things that Charlie Brown did during this time of year.
+I will close out this blog entry with a quick reflection here on A Charlie Brown Christmas. :) I think sometimes many of us wonder the same things that Charlie Brown did during this time of year.
 "What is the meaning of Christmas?"
 Well, I'll leave you will Linus' wonderful answer to Charlie and the Peanuts gang straight from Luke 2:8-14 (King James Version):

 "And there were in the same country shepherds abiding in the field, keeping watch over their flock by night.

 And, lo, the angel of the Lord came upon them, and the glory of the Lord shone round about them: and they were sore afraid.